 Automated Scaling Listener

-- The automated scaling listener can automatically notify the cloud consumer when loads exceed current thresholds or are falling below allocated resources (Figure 1).
+- Automatic notification of the cloud consumer when workloads exceed current thresholds or fall below allocated resources (Figure 1).
 This way, the cloud consumer can choose to adjust its current IT resource allocation.

 Different cloud provider vendors have different names for service agents that act as automated scaling listeners.

 Figure 1 - Three cloud service consumers attempt to access one cloud service simultaneously (1).
 The automated scaling listener scales out and initiates the creation of three redundant instances of the service (2).
 A fourth cloud service consumer attempts to use the cloud service (3).
 Programmed to allow up to only three instances of the cloud service, the automated scaling listener rejects the fourth attempt and notifies the cloud consumer that the requested workload limit has been exceeded (4).
 The cloud consumer's cloud resource administrator accesses the remote administration environment to adjust the provisioning setup and increase the redundant instance limit (5).

 - Dynamic Scalability

 - Load Balanced Virtual Server Instances